 Although ovarian cancer is most common in women older than age 60, it can and does occur in women of all ages.
 Most ovarian cancers develop after menopause.

 The most common treatment option for ovarian cancer is a total abdominal hysterectomy, bilateral ophorectomy with staging - which is the removal of the uterus, cervix, and both tubes and ovaries.
 Intravenous systemic chemotherapy is usually given after surgery.

 As part of our comprehensive service, Norton Cancer Institute gives patients the chance to participate in innovative National Cancer Institute and industry-sponsored clinical research studies.
-A list of studies is available by contacting the Norton Cancer Prevention and Resource Centers at (502) 629-5500.
+A list of cancer clinicla trial studies is available online or by calling (502) 629-3449.

 Support and Ongoing Care

 The Norton Cancer Prevention and Resource Center houses a library of educational resources about cancer prevention and detection, treatment options and recovery.
 Trained oncology nurses are available to provide one-on-one educational counseling for patients and family members.

 The center also offers the following free services for cancer patients and their families:

 - Massage therapy